UX Designers

 5. UX Consultant

-UX consultants provide guidance and expertise to organizations that seek to improve their user experience.
-They conduct audits, provide recommendations, and develop strategies to enhance the overall user experience.
+UX consultants provide their guidance and expertise to organizations that seek to improve the user experience of their products or services.
+Consultants conduct audits, provide recommendations and develop strategies on how to enhance the overall user experience.

-To excel in these roles, UX designers typically have a background in design, psychology, human-computer interaction or a related field.
-They possess a deep understanding of user-centered design principles, research methodologies and emerging trends in technology.
+To excel in these roles, UX designers will typically have a background in design, psychology, human-computer interaction or some field that’s related.
+They’ve got a deep understanding of user-centered design principles, research methodologies and emerging trends in technology.

 Challenges that UX Designers Face

-UX designers contend with a variety of challenges, which include:
+UX designers contend with a variety of challenges—and here are some:

 1. Balance User Needs and Business Goals

-UX designers must strike a balance between how they meet user needs and align with the business goals of the organization.
-This requires effective communication and collaboration with stakeholders to ensure the design meets both user and business expectations.
-Users have diverse needs and preferences, and some core considerations are essential to embody in the final product.
-UX designers therefore need to advocate for users, and educate stakeholders and clients about the need to keep user needs in sharp focus throughout the design process.
+UX designers have to strike a balance between how they meet user needs and align with the organization’s business goals.
+It’s something that calls for effective communication and collaboration with stakeholders—to make sure the design meets both what the users and the business expect.
+Users have diverse needs and preferences—and some core considerations are vital to work into the final product.
+So, UX designers have got to advocate for users, and educate stakeholders and clients about the need to keep user needs in sharp focus throughout the design process.

 Design Director at Societe Generale, Morgan Peng gives valuable advice on this key issue that designers face: